 The Kingston Interfaith Network Committee is open to representatives from all recognised faith organisations.
 Members are appointed for a period of two years with an option for a second two year period.
 Council will open nominations to the Committee publicly through advertisements in Kingston Your City, local newspapers, Council’s website and notification to key stakeholders.

-Interfaith panel discussion on Family Violence, Tuesday 26th November 2019
+Interfaith dinner to prevent family violence, Tuesday 26th November 2019

-The Social Development Team with the support of Kingston Interfaith Committee will host a panel discussion on the role of faith organisations in preventing family violence.
+The Social Development Team, with the support of Kingston Interfaith Network Committee, will host a panel discussion on the role of faith organisations in preventing family violence.

 A buffet dinner will follow the discussion.
 The event is free, but guests are encouraged to bring a gift card as a donation for the victims of family violence living in crisis accommodation in Kingston (grocery/supermarket fuel card suggested).